-Venezuela's Maduro says Trump administration trying to kill him
+Maduro says Trump administration wants to have him killed

 Maduro contends that he is the victim of an “economic war” led by U.S.-backed adversaries.
 He denies limiting political freedoms, insisting that Washington-supported opposition leaders have plotted assassination attempts and sought to overthrow him through violent street protests.

-Reporting by Corina Pons; Additional reporting by Eric Beech in Washington; Writing by Alexandra Ulmer; Editing by Sandra Maler
+Reporting by Corina Pons; Additional reporting by Eric Beech in Washington; Writing by Alexandra Ulmer; Editing by Sandra Maler and Paul Tait